jezmck/mihome/README.md

 # mihome
 A simple NodeJS wrapper and documentation for the [MiHome API](https://mihome4u.co.uk/).
+This provides some new functionality as well as exisiting stuff.
 ## Installing
 Just run `npm install mihome` for access to the API Wrapper.